Jarette/MDS_Clustering_NBC_HWC/README.md

 ### Description:

-In this project, a MATLAB Script was created by Dr Khasif Mahmud to perform a similar analysis on Golgotha Cave Australia in 2018.
+In this project, a MATLAB Script was created by Dr Kashif Mahmud to perform a similar analysis on Golgotha Cave Australia in 2018.
 This 2018 script was then adapted and updated by Researcher Jarette Greene.
 This updated Script uses drip time series data collected from Natural Bridge Cavern, Texas, and Harrie Wood Cavern, Australia, and uses multidimensional and the k-means algorithm to cluster the various drip time series.
 This clustering then allowed us to obtain a better understanding of water infiltration into these karst features and also gain a better understanding of the limestone environment ( fracturing, pooling).

 ### Running Script